jgraham0325/land-register-api-docs/docs/api-documentation/V1.2/index.md

 This endpoint takes min and max easting and northing values to select all works within a bounding box.
 The works selected can be optionally filtered using the start and end date params.
 {: .govuk-body}

+#### Get activities endpoint
+{: .govuk-heading-s}

+<code>GET /activities</code>

+This endpoint takes min and max easting and northing values to select all activities within a bounding box.
+The activities selected can be optionally filtered using the start and end date params.
+{: .govuk-body}

 ### Street Lookup API
 {: .govuk-heading-m}